 - A 2000 word sample of your work

 Winner of the Emerging Writer Award 2019

-We’re pleased to announce the Winner of the Emerging Writer Award 2019 is Hannah Kelly, a Writer and Artist living in Edinburgh.
+The Winner of the Emerging Writer Award 2019 was Hannah Kelly, a writer and artist living in Edinburgh.
 She leads a small youth work charity on the outskirts of Edinburgh and teaches art at the National Galleries of Scotland.
 Her pen and ink illustrations have been exhibited locally and published in the UK and abroad.
 But mostly, she writes.

 In 2018 she was shortlisted for the Brighton Prize for Short Fiction and the JuxtaProse Literary Magazine International Short Story Competition.
 In 2017 she was selected to read one of her short stories at the Edinburgh International Book Festival as part of the StoryShop showcase for new writers.

-The judges identified the following four writers as Shortlisted for the Emerging Writer Award 2019 :-
+The judges identified the following five writers as Shortlisted for the Emerging Writer Award 2019 :-

 Shola von Reynolds

 You can read about the previous winners of the award on this page.